- Published

 New Architecture: Wujie-Powered Container

-The new implementation in src/components/new/wujie/ embraces a “container component + plugin chain + Redux cooperation” pattern.
+The new implementation in src/components/new/wujie/ follows a “container component + plugin chain + Redux cooperation” pattern.

 1. Lightweight Container (index.tsx)